EricSamsonCarto/BayGeoIntermediatePython/README.md

 To download the repository click the green code button then -> download zip from the drop down image.png

-Unzip the folder and save it somewhere easy to get to on your computer, I recommend your documents folder.
+After downloading, unzip the folder and save it somewhere easy to get to on your computer, I recommend your documents folder.
 After unzipping, the folders will be set up like below: image.png